Asteya: Yoga, Applied to Real Life

 So how do we practise Asteya?
 When we become aware of these tiny, insidious acts, we can make the conscious choice to do the opposite, and explore how that might feel instead.
 The opposite of stealth-stealing is a generosity of spirit, both to ourselves and others.
 Here are some of the ways in which we might steal without realising it – try observing your own behaviour and exploring opportunities to practise Asteya!

 – Placing our own expectations on others.
 When we label our partner ‘the strong one’, we rob them of the chance to show us their vulnerability, as well as robbing ourselves of the chance to truly know them behind the mask we’ve imposed upon them.
-When we try too hard to steer a child down a certain route because they show an aptitude, we rob them of the chance to express themselves as they wish.
-When we fail to see our parents as human beings with private lives and feelings, we all miss out on the chance for a greater understanding of each other.
+By trying too hard to steer a child down a certain route because they show an aptitude, we rob them of the chance to express themselves as they wish.
+Then, we fail to see our parents as human beings with private lives and feelings, we all miss out on the chance for a greater understanding of each other.

 – Hiding our light under a bushel.
 None of us are special, but every single one of us is unique, and we each have talents which can benefit others.
 False modesty and shyness serve no-one, so don’t deprive the world of your gifts.
 In the words of that great sage Dolly Parton: ‘Honey, sometimes you just gotta get out there and honk your horn!’